 When we moved into our home just over a year ago, I knew we’d be investing a lot of money into the home.
 Sure it was a new build, but nothing about our home was customized.
 In previous homes, the furniture and decor we had just… worked.
 I was never truly happy, but I also didn’t want to spend $1,000’s of dollars on things that may not fit into the rooms of our forever home.
 Going about decorating like that may sound weird, but it worked for us.
 Once we were in our home, it was time to get to work.
-On a limited budget, I decided to work room by room decorating each space until I was happy with it then moving onto the next.
+On a limited budget, I decided to work room by room decorating each space until I was happy with it then moving to the next.

-DIY Laundry Room Makeover
+Laundry Room Makeover on a Budget

 Notice the lack of shelves.
 How is someone supposed to work in this place?
 I did have a 3-tier plastic bin that I was using and it “worked” but no, I needed a real laundry room.
 Time to get to work.

-I painted the room.
+First, I painted the room.
 Our entire house was white but no, not covered in white paint, just white primer.
 Seriously, talk about lazy builders.
 I couldn’t even wash the walls because the drywall would then crumble away.
 For the laundry room, I went with Alabaster by Sherwin Williams.
 It’s a pretty off-white that I’ve been dying to use.
 I also knew I wanted shiplap in the room.
 As I said, it’s a smaller space, so I figured just putting shiplap on the main wall would be better than all over.

 Wall paint color – Alabaster by Sherwin Williams

-Shiplap Wallpaper – NuWallpaper in Shiplap
+Shiplap Wallpaper –

 Cabinet pulls –Liberty 3″ from Home Depot

 Wreath –Signature Magnolia wreath from Magnolia

 Glass containers –Anchor Glass Jar from Target (1 gal and .5 gal)

-Lables –Handmade on a Cricut cutter from Michaels
+Labels –Handmade on a Cricut cutter from Michaels